themisir/themisir.com/content/posts/drafts-2022.md

 ---

-That's it.
-These are all the articles I either drafter or put as a note on my todo list to write one day and never did throug the 2021 and 2022 years.
-I wanted to free up my backlog to focus on the future.
-Take care! ☺️
+that's it. rawr these awe aww the awticwes i-i eithew dwaftew o-ow put as a-a nyote on my todo w-wist to wwite o-one day and nyevew d-did thwoug the 2021 a-and 2022 y-yeaws. σωσ i wanted to fwee up my backwog to focus on the futuwe. σωσ take cawe! >_< ☺️